Medieval Mortar Recipe

 But what exactly is Mortar and how is it made?

-The carbon dioxide doesn’t burn out of the rock until the temperature reaches above 900°C which is too hot for any open fire that doesn’t use coal, and cant be done in any large quantity unless contained within a kiln.
-Here’s a quick step by step process of how you’d create slaked lime when working on a kiln.
+The carbon dioxide doesn’t burn out of the rock until the temperature reaches above 900°C which is too hot for any open fire that doesn’t use coal and can’t be done in any large quantity unless contained within a kiln.
+Here’s a quick step-by-step process of how you’d create slaked lime when working on a kiln.

 (The remains of an old limestone kiln)